regiregi22/RaspiNail/index.md

 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->

-**This is a forked project, based on the original work "[RaspiBolt](https://stadicus.github.io/RaspiBolt/) " from Stadicus.
+**This is a forked project based on the original work "[RaspiBolt](https://stadicus.github.io/RaspiBolt/) " from [Stadicus](https://github.com/Stadicus).
 Do not forget to thank and honor him for the great amount of time invested in educating the Bitcoin community.**
 <br/>